Patient engagement is of utmost importance for improving the patient journey and experience.

-Patient and family advisors provide a voice that represents all patients and families of patients who receive care at Chatswood Private Hospital.
+Patient and consumer advisors provide a voice that represents all patients and families of patients who receive care at Chatswood Private Hospital.

 They partner with centre doctors, nurses, and administrators to help improve the quality of our centre’s care for all patients and family members.

-Why should you become a patient and family advisor?
+Why should you become a patient and consumer advisor?

 When you or your family member were at our centre, did you think there were things we could have done better?

 Do you have ideas about how to make sure other patients and families get the best care possible?

-At Chatswood Private Hospital patient and family advisors give us feedback and ideas to help us improve the quality and safety of care we provide and act to improve patient engagement.
+At Chatswood Private Hospital patient and consumer advisors give us feedback and ideas to help us improve the quality and safety of care we provide and act to improve patient engagement.

-Who can be a patient and family advisor?
+Who can be a patient and consumer advisor?

 You can be an advisor if you or a family member received care at Chatswood Private Hospital in the last 5 years.
 You do not need any special qualifications to be an advisor.
 What’s most important is your experience as a patient or family member.
 We will provide you with any other training you need.